fourstacks/nova-repeatable-fields/README.md

 }
 ```

+The underlying database field should be either a `string` or `text` type field.

 ## Configuration

 This package comes with various options that you can use to define the sub-fields within your repeater and

 #### addField